Pop-Up Dumpling House – Albuquerque, New Mexico

 True to the name on the marquee (if the pop-up restaurant had one), the big draw at this Pop-Up is dumplings–delicious, delectable, overstuffed delights–which are handmade by a friendly Sichuan family.
 Watching Susan at work is a real treat.
 She handcrafts each and every dumpling, paying meticulous attention to her work.
 The dumplings are engorged (not an exaggeration) with your choice of lamb, rib eye, shrimp, traditional (pork), vegetarian, wild coho salmon and (on occasion) lobster.
 Eight plump dumplings comprise an order (or you can split an order into four dumplings of two different types) along with your choice of hot and sour or egg drop soup.
 Your choice from among three dipping sauces–traditional, spicy or Sichuan-style–completes your order and frankly, that may be more than enough.

-15 July 2016: During our first two visits we’ve enjoyed three different dumplings: traditional pork, rib eye and lobster.
+15 July 2016: During our first three visits we’ve enjoyed three different dumplings: traditional pork, rib eye and lobster.
 These dumplings aren’t exactly standard in size or shape, but the telltale hand-pinched seal that keeps the filling in place is readily apparent.
 It’s a Tupperware-like seal that prevents the filling from spilling out while the dumplings are immersed in a boiling bath which renders them soft, but chewy.
 Bite into them and you expose the minced protein with which the dumplings are stuffed.
 Tiny bits of carrot and scallions punctuate the pork and lamb.
 Though most familiar to anyone who frequents Chinese restaurants, the traditional pork dumplings may be the most satisfying.
 From the lamb-filled dumplings, we just didn’t get much of the gaminess that characterizes lamb.
 With the sweet, briny flavor of lobster, the lobster dumplings transported us to the coast of Maine where even locals would enjoy them immensely.